-The principle of intervention known according to the EPC was not taken up for the French opposition.
+The intervention principle known according to the EPC was not taken up for the French opposition.

-Likewise, third party observations during the opposition proceedings does not seem possible.
+Likewise, third party observations during the opposition procedure does not seem possible.

-The investigation phase or the 3-month period for the decision to be rendered after the investigation phase are suspended (R613-44-7 CPI):
+The investigation phase or the 3-month period for the decision to be rendered after the investigation phase are suspended (R613-44-10 CPI) :

-- if an action for a declaration of invalidity is already pending when the opposition is brought up;
+- if an action for a declaration of invalidity is already pending when the opposition is formed;

-- if INPI awaits information or elements likely to affect the outcome of the opposition or the situation of the parties;
+- if the INPI awaits information or elements likely to have an impact on the outcome of the opposition or the situation of the parties;

-- l & #8217; INPI is informed that & #8217; a decision has been made for the action in nullity and that this decision is not subject to appeal (what happens if the action in nullity has simply been abandoned? & #8230; )
+- the INPI is informed that a decision has been made for the invalidity action and that this decision is not subject to appeal;

 - If one of the parties who had jointly requested the suspension requests the resumption.